amanlai/stack-overflow-answers/data-manipulation/matplotlib/how-to-plot-time-series/readme.md

 ## How to plot time series in python

-<sup> This post first appeared as an answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/q/19079143/19123103) </sup>
+<sup> This post is based on my answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/q/19079143/19123103) </sup>

 #### 1. Make sure the data is `datetime` (or `datetime64`)